lostintangent/gistpad/README.md

 ### Exporting to Repositories

 At some point, your code/notes might outgrow the feature set offered by Gists (e.g. when you want to start collaborating on the content with other developers).
-In that event, you can simply right-click the gist, and select the `Export to Repository` command in order to create a new GitHub repository, that contains the content of your gist.
+When this occurs, you can simply right-click the gist, and select the `Export to Repository` command in order to create a new GitHub repository, that contains the content of your gist.
 The created repo will be public or private, depending on the public/private state of the exported gist.

 ### Scratch Notes

 To make it easy to capture ephemeral/fleeting notes as you learn new things throughout the day, GistPad allows you to create "scratch notes" by clicking the `New scratch note...` command under the `Scratch Notes` node in the `Gists` tree (or running the `GistPad: New Scratch Note` command).
-A scratch note is simply a text document named be default for the time it was created.
+A scratch note is simply a text document named by default for the time it was created.

 By default, scratch notes are Markdown documents, but you can customize that behavior (e.g. to create text/AsciiDoc/etc. files) by customizing the `GistPad > Scratch Notes: File Extension` setting.
 Furthermore, scratch notes are created per day, but you can customize this by setting the `GistPad > Scratch Notes: Directory Format` and `GistPad > Scratch Notes: File Format` settings.